PABeckett/Jumble-Solver/README.md

 Feel free to use my code to solve jumble puzzles on your own, but you may not sell my code without my permission.

+Running the jumbleExec.java file will execute the code. wordRotor.java is a helper class that is needed but is not executable on its own.
+All classes were made in Eclipse, so the reader may wish to comment out package names if they are using a different IDE.

 To input a jumble puzzle, you will need to edit three files, all of which can be found in the 'data' directory: jumbleInputList should contain strings of the scrambled words, separated by new lines.